medInria/medInria-public/README.md

 ### Contact us

-Information on how to contact the developers can be found on the [medInria web page](http://med.inria.fr/) in "Contact Us" tab.
+Information on how to contact the developers can be found on the [medInria contact web page](https://med.inria.fr/contact).

 #### License